Things to do in Mindo: Coffee Tour

 Most importantly, make sure to bring insect repellent and sunblock.

-This is one of the new additions to the wide range of activities available for tourist visiting Ecuador.
+This is one of the new additions to the wide range of activities available for tourists visiting Ecuador.

 PS: We will be happy to help you plan and book your tours and accommodation, just send us an email.